raspberrypilearning/santa-detector/en/step_2.md

 ### Hardware

-- A Raspberry Pi 2 or 3 Computer
+- A Raspberry Pi 2 or 3
-- 1 x passive infra-red sensor
+- 1 x passive infrared sensor
-- 3 x Female-to-female jumper leads
+- 3 x female-to-female jumper leads
 - A small screwdriver
-- Speakers or Headphones
+- Speakers or headphones

 ### Software